1042 Qualified Replacement Property: An Overview of ESOP Rollover Strategies

 Corporate bonds are also vulnerable to credit rating downgrades, as reflected in figures 2 and 3, above.
 However an investor who buys and holds a bond to its maturity and who does not intend to borrow significantly against the QRP portfolio will only suffer cash losses on the bond in the event of a default.
 For that reason, high grade bonds may be preferable as a QRP asset to high yield bonds, which have significantly greater likelihood of defaulting, as illustrated in Figure 7, below.
 The trade-off, as their name implies, is that investors forego incremental yield associated with lesser rated high-yield bonds.

-Pricing opacity is a significant strike against bonds as an asset class, because they are generally purchased through dealer trading desks and entail mark-ups and commissions.
+Pricing opacity is a significant strike against bonds as an asset class, because like floating rate notes they are generally purchased through dealer trading desks and entail mark-ups and commissions.
 This is particularly true for high yield bonds, where deep credit expertise is required to understand their values.
-A recent Bloomberg article(22) highlights this point:
+A recent Bloomberg article(24) highlights this point:

 “Securities regulators have struggled for decades to improve transparency in the [corporate] bond market, where the majority of trades are still completed by telephone and most price quotes are never made public.
 Some retail investors pay markups that are more than 2 percent of the value of their investment-grade bond trade, according to FINRA data.”

 Why would an investor choose an asset such as straight corporate bonds for a 1042 QRP roll-over?
 Corporate bonds can provide safety and stability, and this is particularly true when these assets are part of a broader wealth management asset allocation strategy.
-With their positive investment yields versus FRNs, corporate bonds provide modest income and inflation protection.
+With their positive investment yields versus FRNs, corporate bonds provide modest income as well as some inflation protection.
 The incremental yield versus floating rate notes stems from three key sources:

 - Term Premium: Corporate bonds paying fixed rate coupons have higher yields to maturity than variable rate notes, such as FRNs, all else equal.
 Floating rates provide for more stable bond values, a feature essential to lenders in an FRN monetization strategy.
-Collateral value stability supports higher loan-to-value ratios and reduces the likelihood of margin calls;
+Collateral value stability supports higher loan-to-value ratios and reduces the likelihood of margin calls.
+Hold-to-maturity investors, such as QRP purchasers, should be less concerned about price fluctuations in the absence of credit events;

 - Positive Carry: The bonds are purchased primarily for their inherent investment yields, not as collateral for a loan.
 Therefore, there is no offsetting borrowing cost to detract from the bond’s yield;